mozilla/www.ccadb.org/cas/incident-report.md

 CA Owners SHOULD respond promptly to comments and questions, and MUST respond within 7 days, even if only to acknowledge the request and provide a timeline for a full response.

-Unless a [Closure Report](#closure-report) has been posted, open incident reports MUST be updated:
+Unless a [Closure Report](#closure-report) has been posted and no further questions have been raised, open incident reports MUST be updated:
 - on or before the "Next update" date in the "Whiteboard" field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);
 - within 7 days, if a "Next update" date is not recorded; or
 - when Action Items are changed, completed, or delayed.